nancyletranx3/Amazon-Product-Reviews/index.md

 ![image](https://user-images.githubusercontent.com/62524529/126504961-bb7ba9f8-2e5c-4422-b6da-39f35842ed3e.png)

-- SMOTE is used for oversampling where we oversample the minority class (neutral) which involves duplicating examples in the minority class
+- Using SMOTE will help with oversampling by duplicating examples in the minority class (neutral)
 - Our recall scores improved, but low accuracy

 ### Using a combination of TFIDF vectorizer, Linear SVC, and RandomUnderSampler

 ![image](https://user-images.githubusercontent.com/62524529/126509216-c504ed7c-1b68-402d-b2ec-44cbf8d2c3c2.png)

+- Using RandomUnderSampler will help with imbalanced classes by deleting examples from the majority class (positive)
 - Set the sampling strategy to **not minority** meaning it will resample all classes except for the minority class (neutral)
 - The recall scores in the classification report improved and is more balanced between the classes